SuperOfficeDocs/superoffice-docs/docs/en/service/config/set-up-facebook-integration.md

 > [!NOTE]
 > **The site URLs must be available on the internet since Facebook will be pushing changes to this URL.** And the URLs must be running on HTTPS since we are using WebHooks and Facebook will only allow this via the secure protocol.

-## Get the AppId and AppSecret for setup in Service
+## Get the AppId and AppSecret for setup in Requests

 This is found under **Dashboard**.
 If the App secret is hidden, click to show and write it down.
 You will need these when you authenticate later.